 14. Indianapolis Colts (9-5, LW: 15)

 Playing the Chiefs tough at Arrowhead this week would go a long way toward rebuilding confidence for the playoffs.
-Because they're probably going to see Kansas City again in Round 1, and beating up a flailing Texans team doesn't solve their many issues.
+Because they're probably going to see Kansas City again in round one, and beating up a flailing Texans team doesn't solve their many issues.

 13. Miami Dolphins (8-6, LW: 14)